-pyconll supports Python 3.6 and greater, starting in version 3.0.0.
-In general pyconll will focus development efforts on officially supported python versions.
-Python 3.5 reached end of support in October 2020.
+pyconll supports Python 3.8 and greater.
+In general, pyconll will focus development efforts on officially supported python versions.

 10.1.2 Use

 This tool is intended to be a minimal, low level, expressive and pragmatic library in a widely used programming language. pyconll creates a thin API on top of raw CoNLL annotations that is simple and intuitive.